rich-dobbs-13440/chromatofore-octoprint-plugin/README.md

     https://github.com/rich-dobbs-13440/chromatofore-octoprint-plugin/archive/master.zip

-**Installation Note:** Before using the plug-in, you will need to 3d print the components using:
+**Installation Note:** Before using the plug-in, you will need to 3d print the components for your first actuator using:

     https://github.com/rich-dobbs-13440/chromatofore

+You'll need to buy the parts as described in the costing calculator worksheet in that repository.
+Then install the plug-in so that you can configure and test the actuator as you assemble it.
+Once you've got one or two actuators working, you can then print the parts that allow you to install the filament changer on your 3d printer.
+After that, you'll be able to start using filament changer as you print out the remainder of actuators, and install them into the system.

 ## Configuration